jarviscanada/jarvis_data_eng_HumzaAfzal/linux_sql/README.md

 |-----------|---------|-------------|----------|------------|---------|----------------|
 | timestamp | numeric | numeric     | numeric  | numeric    | numeric | numeric        |
 # Test
+To test my bash scripts I exhaustively tested different combinations that users could input (e.g. zero arguments, too many arguments, create without username and password, etc.) and made sure the output I saw gave me desired results.
+A similar test method was used to test the SQL queries.
+I manually added test entries into both the host_info and the host_usage tables and ran the queries to make sure that I only got the desired results.

 # Deployment
+The app was deployed through the use of GitHub, Docker, and crontab.
+A docker container was created to run the PostgreSQL instance and keep the data stored for future use.
+Github stores all the code needed for the project and users can easily download the repo onto their machines.
+Lastly, crontab is used to automate the data collection process and to make sure there are updates every minute.

 # Improvements
+Some improvements that need to be added in future updates are:
+- Create a script that sets up everything automatically without the use of opening multiple individual scripts.
+- Add an option on the host_info.sh script to be able to update the machine information already stored in the database.
+- Create a script that will automatically detect if a machine has not been reporting usage data frequently enough and notify the system administrator.